skip to Main Content

 1. Large Institutional Investors

-Impact: Most significantly affected
+Impact: Most Significantly Affected

 2. High-Net-Worth Individuals

-Impact: Variable depending on total income
+Impact: Variable Depending on Total Income

-3. Small and Medium Enterprises
+3. Small and Medium Enterprises (SMEs)

-Impact: Potentially beneficial
+Impact: Potentially Beneficial

 4. Foreign Portfolio Investors

-Impact: Significant deterrent
+Impact: Significant Deterrent

 Strategic Tax Planning Considerations